jorisrietveld/jorisrietveld/README.md

 ## 📣 About me

 I am a software developer from the Netherlands and live currently in the city Winschoten.
-I started programming when I wanted to create a website for my hobby, growing palm trees and bamboo.
-I really liked it, so switched schools.
-I finished it with a degree in software engineering but wanted to go a bit (no pun intended) deeper and stated learning embedded development at NHLStenden.
+I started programming because I wanted to create a website for my bamboo, palm tree and exotic plants growing hobby.
+I really liked creating a state of the art CMS with complete with hardcoded credentials and modern "table based design", so I decided to switch education.
+After 4 years I left there with a degree in software engineering but, wanted to go a bit (no pun intended) deeper and stated learning embedded development at NHLStenden.
 Unfortunately I quit after 3 years because I didn't pas the Dutch spell test, that is required to get a propedeuse and to start a internschip.

 Long story short, I spend 7 years learning programming which I still love to do, but I dropped out of University because of Dutch Spelling.
 I would love to make a living on writing code and currently looking for a job.